denadai2/marco-academic/content/publication/the-impact-of-control-and-mitigation-strategies-during-the-second-wave-of-covid-19-infections-in-spain-and-italy/index.md

 ---
-title: The Impact of Control and Mitigation Strategies during the Second Wave of COVID-19 Infections in Spain and Italy
-publication_types:
-  - "3"
-authors:
-  - Marco De Nadai
-  - Kristof Roomp
-  - Bruno Lepri
-  - Nuria Oliver
 abstract: "European countries struggled to fight against the second and the third waves of the COVID-19 pandemic, as the Test-Trace-Isolate (TTI) strategy widely adopted over the summer and early fall failed to effectively contain